drogel/expandable_slider/README.md

 * When expanded, `ExpandableSlider` will always have visible divisions whose spacing will always be enough for the user to move the slider thumb between divisions easily.
 * Customizable `min`, `max`, and value change between divisions.
 * Customizable expansion, shrinkage and expanded scrolling animations.
-* Can toggle expansion with a long press, a scale gesture, or a double tap.
+* Expansion can be toggled with a long press, a scale gesture, or a double tap.
 * Just like Flutter's `Slider`, the appearance can be fully customized with `SliderTheme` and `SliderThemeData`.

 ## Usage

-This package exposes an `ExpandableSlider` stateful widget for you to use wherever you want, just like a regular `Slider`
+This package exposes an `ExpandableSlider` stateful widget for you to use wherever you want, just like a regular `Slider`.

 ```dart
     Widget build(BuildContext context) => ExpandableSlider(